-- the Takeover Order (implementing the Takeover Directive (2004/25/EC)) and Regulation (EU) No. 596/2014 on Market Abuse (MAR), applicable to companies listed on Nasdaq Copenhagen and First North or other Danish regulated markets or multilateral trading facilities; - the guidelines to the Takeover Order by the Danish Financial Supervisory Authority (the Danish Financial Services Authority (FSA)); - Regulation (EU) 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (however, not fully in force until 21 July 2019); - Stock exchange regulations issued by Nasdaq Copenhagen, including the recommendations on corporate governance; - the Danish Competition Act (including Danish merger control regulation); - the Danish Bankruptcy Act; - the Danish Act on Employees' Rights in the Event of Business Transfers; - the Danish Act on the Processing of Personal Data (as per 25 May 2018: the General Data Protection Regulation (Regulation (EU) 2016/679); and - various pieces of tax legislation, including the Danish Corporate Tax Act, the Danish Value Added Tax Act and the Danish Act on Taxation of Capital Gains on Shares.
+- the Takeover Order (implementing the Takeover Directive (2004/25/EC)) and Regulation (EU) No. 596/2014 on Market Abuse (MAR), applicable to companies listed on Nasdaq Copenhagen and First North or other Danish regulated markets or multilateral trading facilities; - the guidelines to the Takeover Order by the Danish Financial Supervisory Authority (the Danish Financial Services Authority (FSA)); - Regulation (EU) 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market (however, not fully in force until 21 July 2019); - Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement (however, not in force until implemented in Danish law on 10 June 2019 at the latest); - Stock exchange regulations issued by Nasdaq Copenhagen, including the recommendations on corporate governance; - the Danish Competition Act (including Danish merger control regulation); - the Danish Bankruptcy Act;

+- the Danish Act on Employees' Rights in the Event of Business Transfers: - the Danish Act on the Processing of Personal Data (as per 25 May 2018: the General Data Protection Regulation (Regulation (EU) 2016/679); and - various pieces of tax legislation, including the Danish Corporate Tax Act, the Danish Value Added Tax Act and the Danish Act on Taxation of Capital Gains on Shares.